 Structure of Intellect (SOI) Assessment

-The Structure of Intellect (SOI) Assessment is one of the most common assessments given at the McNatt Learning Center.
+The Structure of Intellect (SOI) Assessment is the most common paper-and-pencil assessment given at the McNatt Learning Center.
 While a HANDLE® Screening or HANDLE® Assessment gauges everyday learning efficiency, the Structure of Intellect Assessment measures ability and/or willingness to demonstrate learning capability at the time of testing.
 The SOI Assessment provides a baseline of intellectual performance, and it guides selection of training materials for use in tandem with many students' HANDLE® Programs.
 The Structure of Intellect system of assessment and intervenion is unique—and uniquely effective.
 Here are some reasons why:

 The Structure of Intellect system is relevant to students’ lives.